math-marcellino/flight-delay-insurance-dapps/README.md

 This page will be rendered when any unregistered wallet address is connected.
 In this page, customer can buy a flight delay insurance by inputting their flight ID and the amount of ETH they want to pay.
 The insurance details and rules are shown on the right side of the screen.

 ![image](https://user-images.githubusercontent.com/81855912/145215062-ef4f201a-3def-4250-bdac-6ed134f07bfe.png)

+Here is the function in the smart contract.

 ```solidity
 function orderInsurance(string memory _flightID) public payable flightExist(_flightID){